Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/broadcastNetworks.md

 ### The Incredibly Obvious Idea of Carrier Sensing

-When we decide to utilize a broadcasting algorithm that has the potential for collisions, there is are two insanely obvious enchancements that we can add our algorithm to make it more efficient immediately.
+When we decide to utilize a broadcasting algorithm that has the potential for collisions, there is are two insanely obvious enhancements that we can add our algorithm to make it more efficient immediately.
 Remember that a NIC actually listens and sends simultaneously, so if we notice that someone else is sending a message, why don't we just not?

 1. Collision Avoidance (Carrier Sensing): If you detect another node on the network broadcasting, wait until they are done before speaking.
 2. Collision Detection: If you detect another node broadcasting while you are currently broadcasting, then a collision has occurred and stop broadcasting.